rmanak/simplehtml/README.md

 #### 1.3 Formatting

-The template's content (either ``index.html`` or ``Template.html``) files that are generated describe how the template work.
-See ``Template.txt`` for the source code of how to create table of content, references, including other HTML files and more examples.
-Some additional formatting (beside all markdown formatting) are as following
+The template's content (either ``index.html`` or ``Template.html``) files that are generated describe how the template works.
+For example see ``Template.txt`` for the source code of ``Template.html`` to get an idea of what are the additions to markdown syntax.

+Here is a quick summary of how-to's:

 **1.3.1 Including a table of content** to document, just put: